Skype Lessons with Gary Chaffee

 - Routines to develop the modern style. (how to develop coordination against a varied ride cymbal

 - Soloing - This topic can be approached through a certain style of music as well as through virtually all of the materials that are listed above.

 This is not a complete list but does indicate many of the main areas of concern that students have.

 Lesson Time / Payment

-Once you pay for the amount of time you want, contact me and we will figure out a day and time to do
+Once you pay, contact me and we will figure out a day and time to do

 the lesson.
 Please don't hesitate to contact me if you have any questions.